Aogami Super vs R2/SG2 Steel: The Complete 2026 Comparison Guide

 SG2’s abundant, evenly distributed vanadium carbides give it superior wear resistance.
 In professional kitchens where a chef might prep hundreds of portions in a single shift, SG2 holds its working edge noticeably longer than Aogami Super.
 The difference isn’t enormous — we’re talking about one extra day between sharpenings for most home cooks — but in high-volume environments, it adds up.

 Aogami Super is no slouch here.
-Its edge retention is excellent by any standard.
+Its edge retention is excellent by any standard, and far better than basic stainless steels like AUS-8 or 420HC.
 But if maximum time between sharpenings is your priority, SG2 has the advantage.

 Sharpening Experience: Aogami Super Wins